KMarttt/LaSpot-react-repo/README.md

 Install:

 - npm install
-- Create a database, and simply run my sql commands to create the database
+- Create a database, and simply run the sql commands on MYSQL to create the database
 - Create your own .env file and input the necessary database information

 Then: